Azure/azure-sdk-for-net/sdk/batch/Azure.Compute.Batch/samples/Sample1_CreatePool_Job_Task.md

 ### Pool creation

-Batch operations in the **Azure.Management.Batch** libraries are preformed from a BatchAccountResource object, to get a BatchAccountResource object you can query the armclient for the resource id of your Batch account.
+Batch operations in the **Azure.Management.Batch** libraries are preformed from a BatchAccountResource instance, to get a BatchAccountResource instance you can query the armclient for the resource id of your Batch account.

 ```C# Snippet:Batch_Sample01_GetBatchMgmtAccount
 var batchAccountIdentifier = ResourceIdentifier.Parse("your-batch-account-resource-id");